What is going to happen after the United Kingdom withdrew from the EU on 31 January 2020?

-The negotiations on the future relationship between the EU and the UK will presumably start at the beginning of March.
-Before, the 27 Member States of the European Union will have to agree on the negotiating mandate for the European Commission.
-Initial talks are already underway.
-The Council is to adopt the mandate at the end of February.
+The negotiations on the future relationship between the EU and the United Kingdom started in early March.
+The European Commission has been conducting the negotiations with the United Kingdom on behalf of the EU.
+At the beginning of the year, the 27 Member States of the European Union had agreed on a negotiating mandate for the European Commission.

-The EU and the UK will make intensive use of the transition period and conduct negotiations on their future relationship.
+The EU and the UK are still making intensive use of the transition period to conduct negotiations on their future relationship.
+In spring of this year, the process had been complicated due to the corona crisis.
 The EU aims at continuing its close economic and security partnership with the United Kingdom in the future.
 This includes regulations on the future proceedings in the transport and digital sectors.

 After the transition period:

 The withdrawal agreement also ensures legal certainty in vital areas for the time following the transition period:

 - The rights of EU citizens living in the United Kingdom as well as those of British citizens living in the EU will be comprehensively protected for life.
 They can continue to live, work and study in the United Kingdom or in the EU and will enjoy the protection afforded by social security systems.